shivnshu/AMR-System/README.md

-# AMR-System
+# AMR System
-_An android app to fetch and fuse sensor data from android phones to detect its motion and use it to control the CAD model displayed in the WebPage at the specified URL._
+_An android app to fetch and fuse sensor data from an android phone to detect its motion and use it to control the CAD model displayed in the WebPage at the specified URL._

 ### Team members
 * [Dipendra Singh](https://github.com/sdipendra)